 Wilbur Wright School is a public middle school in Cleveland.
 The principal of Wilbur Wright School is Lisa A. McDonald-Gary and can be contacted at firstname.lastname@example.org.
-938 students attend Wilbur Wright School and identify primarily as Multiracial; Black, non-Hispanic; and Hispanic.
-94% of the 938 students here are classified as "economically disadvantaged", and 95% get reduced lunch prices.
-The ratio of students to teachers at Wilbur Wright School is 14:1.
+938 students go to Wilbur Wright School and are mostly Multiracial; Black, non-Hispanic; and Hispanic.
+94% of the 938 students here are classified as "economically disadvantaged", and 95% have subsidized lunches.
+The student to teacher ratio at Wilbur Wright School is 14:1.
 Louis Agassiz School is one of the nearest middle schools.

 - Computer arts

 |Native American or Native Alaskan||0.5%||0.2%|